Uganda Conservation Foundation: Recovery of Murchison Falls Programme

 In 2012, UCF supported UWA in their bid to put a stop to increasingly common incident of poaching.
 Through this project they developed the necessary infrastructure to combat poaching by training and equipping rangers, building a state-of-the-art communications system, and providing vehicles.

 They also established and managed an educational program within the communities on the fringes of the park.
 Through this program, 80 young people have been able to undergo vocational training.

 Of particular note is the recently completed Law Enforcement and Operations Center in Murchison Falls National Park which features an advanced anti-poaching mechanisms, from satellite-linked surveillance screens to temporary prison cells and a police station.
 One hundred youths from the park-adjacent communities were employed by the contractor and many of them are now training to join UWA as rangers.

 Since its inception, the Recovery of Murchison Falls project has constructed 12 key Ranger posts in strategic locations around the park and implemented a new surveillance system.
 This has been fundamental in fighting poaching and helping animal populations increase.
 Rothschild's giraffe numbers have increased from 400 to 2000 whilst African bush elephant numbers have increased to around 3000.

+UCF has also supported capacity development for wildlife veterinarians working with UWA, contributing to the training and professional advancement of veterinary personnel in Uganda’s protected areas.
+Some of these veterinarians have gone on to play key roles in national conservation efforts, including wildlife health management and species translocation initiatives.